fabienbaradel/cophy/README.md

 You can find the train/val/test splits [here](https://zenodo.org/record/3674790/files/splits.zip?download=1) or directly on the subdirectory ```dataloaders/splits``` of this repo.

-By running the python script ```bias_free_blocktower.py```, you can see that our datasets and in particularly BlocktowerCF is close to bias-free w.r.t. the overall stability of the full blocktwer.
+By running the python script ```bias_free_blocktower.py```, you can see that the BlocktowerCF dataset is close to bias-free w.r.t. the overall stability of the full blocktwer.
 ```
 COPHY=<ROOT-LOCATION-OF-COPHY>
 python bias_free_blocktower.py --dir $COPHY/blocktowerCF/3 # for blocktower composed of 3 blocks
 python bias_free_blocktower.py --dir $COPHY/blocktowerCF/4 # and for blocktower composed of 4 blocks
 ```

+## Requirements
+The code was tested 16.04 with Anaconda under Python 3.6 and Pytorch-1.4.
+One GPU is required for training and testing.

 ## Dataloaders
 We provide the dataloaders for each dataset in the directory ```dataloaders ``` in this repo: